hyrodium/BasicBSpline.jl/README.md

 ![](docs/src/img/BasicBSplineLogo.png)

 ## Summary
-This package provides basic (mathematical) operations for [B-spline](https://en.wikipedia.org/wiki/B-spline).
+This package provides basic mathematical operations for [B-spline](https://en.wikipedia.org/wiki/B-spline).

 * B-spline basis function
 * Some operations for knot vector
+* Some operations for B-spline space (piecewise polynomial space)
 * B-spline manifold (includes curve, surface and solid)
-* Refinement for B-spline manifold
+* Refinement algorithm for B-spline manifold
-* Fitting control points for B-spline manifold
+* Fitting control points for given function

 ## Comparison to other julia packages for B-spline
 Note that the following comparison might not correct.